 - In a small saucepan, combine the vinegar, water, salt, and (if using) the sugar.
 Turn the stove to medium heat and bring just to a boil.

-- Place onions and peppers in a Mason or similar style glass jar.
+- Place onions and peppers in a large jar or other glass container.
 Pour the vinegar solution over them.

 - Stir the contents in the jar to evenly coat all of the onions, then use a spoon to push the onions down so they are completely covered by the liquid.

-- Screw on the lid, and place in the refrigerator for 20-30 minutes for pickling.
+- Screw on the lid, and place in the refrigerator for a minimum of 20-30 minutes for pickling.

 I was recently given several pounds of red onions.
 Can this recipe be hot water bathed for long term storage?
 I'm afraid that much heat will "take the red out".

 That's a great question Carrie, but unfortunately I don't know the answer.
 I have never done canning of any sort; with these, I always just make them and eat them within a few days.
 If you try it, please let me know how it works!